MartinBanchero/mpxtractor/README.md

 ### Example
 #### Layout design and visualization

 Lets suppose we want to perform an experiment to measure growth rates under different type of sugars.
-The first step is to design the layout and generate the layout file.
-Using `mpxtractor` we can load the layout file into a tidy dataframe.
+The first step is to design the layout.
+Using `mpxtractor` we can load the layout file into a tidy data frame.

 ```r
 layout_file <- system.file("extdata", "test_fluorstar_layout.csv", package = "mpxtractor")